Admissions requirements for graduate students

 What are the prerequisite courses for admission?

-For the MPA, recommended preparatory courses are introductory microeconomics, upper level algebra OR calculus and an American government course.
-For the MIPA recommended preparation courses are introductory microeconomics and macroeconomics, upper level algebra or calculus, equivelent of three semesters of a of a second language or study/work abroad experience, and a course in comparative politics or international relations.
-For both programs, students who have not taken a microeconomics course but have strong quantitative skills, may be able to waive the microeconomics prerequisite course.
+For the MPA, recommended preparatory courses are introductory microeconomics, introductory statistics OR calculus, and an American government course.
+For the MIPA, recommended preparatory courses are introductory microeconomics and macroeconomics, introductory statistics OR calculus, equivalent of three semesters of a of a second language or study/work abroad experience, and a course in comparative politics or international relations.

 Can I apply without having completed the prerequisite coursework?